Gartner PI_Header Banner_1400x450

 That’s it – done!

 With superior data transformation capabilities, to structure events to fit in Azure Monitor Logs tables, and wide support for large number of Sources and protocols, Stream enables you to forward any of your security and operational data to Sentinel natively.
-Connecting to Azure Sentinel is, as you’ve seen, trivially easy!
+Connecting to Microsoft Sentinel is, as you’ve seen, trivially easy!

 New to Cribl Stream?
 Take our Sandbox for a drive!